 Known as the Old Fortress of Corfu, this Venetian castle stands overlooking the sea, on top of a promontory belonging to the Byzantine times of the island.

 When the Venetians took hold of Corfu, the original Byzantine fortifications were replaced with more solid walls.
-The Venetians also separated the promontory from the rest of the city by means of the Contrafossa, a long wall perimeter which in a way turned the citadel into an artificial island.
+The Venetians also separated the promontory from the rest of the city using the Contrafossa, a long wall perimeter which in a way turned the citadel into an artificial island.

 The Venetian Fortress of Corfu gained its well-known fame as it managed to protect the city from three important sieges from the Ottoman Empire.